DigitalOcean Docker-compose volumes

 - Check for the presence of a persistent volume that has the following properties:

-- CLAIM for the other PV is set to default/test-pvc-network and the ACCESS MODES is set to RWX
+- CLAIM for the PV is set to default/test-pvc-network and the ACCESS MODES is set to RWX

 kubectl get pv